Connecting owners and sellers of the most affordable rental housing in our region.

 FHFund has compiled resources for owners interested in participating in current programs:

-- FAQs for Saint Paul 4d
+- FAQS for the Minneapolis and Saint Paul 4d programs

 - Profile: “For Preserving Affordability, 4d is a Win-Win”